Last Updated on February 11, 2020

-What Google AdSense does is acts as a broker between advertisers and you (or the blog>Google AdSenseervices to bid for keywords matching your content.
+What Google AdSense does is acts as a broker between advertisers and you (or the blog).
+Google allow sellers of products/services to bid for keywords matching your content.

 Thus, you get the best rate possible for the ads.
 In the beginning, the rates may not be high but once your blog gets running, the rates will too increase.Quite naturally, when you are selling space for ads, you will have to adjust text and design placements accordingly.

 Affiliate marketing is most widely acceptable monetization method.
 And it is used by newbies and experts alike.

 To understand how it works, think of a product or a service related to your niche.
 Suppose you write on wildlife photography and there’s a wildlife animal sanctuary which offers you to recommend their new “2 days safari package” one your blog.

 When a reader buys the package from your blog, typically through an affiliate link, you get a referral commission.

 Learn here how to select an affiliate program for your blog.